Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Experiments

-We first performed experiments on different data size, from 50\% of original size to 100\%.
-However, there are 2 shortcomings in this experimental design: (1) could not get very large dataset; (2) the correlation among features varies with data size increasing from 50\% of original size to 100\%.
-To better evaluate the data size scalability, the correlation among features should be kept the same.
-To this end we duplicate the samples and test on dataset from 100\% of original size to 2000\%.
+{\flushleft \textbf{Effect of Number of Cores.}} Figure \ref{fig:scalability-size}(a) shows that the speedup of the PCDN algorithm is larger at the beginning when the number of cores is increased (i.e., the parallel efficiency decreases with more parallelism) which can be explained by the Amdahl's law: First, as the number of cores increase, the parallelized part takes less and less time.
+However, the serial part takes approximately the same constant time.
+Second, with more cores, there is increasing parallelization overhead, e.g., more data transfer, and thereby lowering parallel efficiency.

-In Figure \ref{fig:scalability-size} we present the speedup of PCDN (with respect to CDN) as a function of the data size.
-The results show that the speedup is approximately constant.
-It is noteworthy that for very large dataset, the size of the data for each feature is also quite large.
-In PCDN, each core fetches data of one feature, all the cores (23 cores in our experiments) simultaneously touch data for all the features being processed, so it might exceed the memory bandwidth for very large dataset.
+{\flushleft \textbf{Effect of Data Size.}} Figure \ref{fig:scalability-size}(b) shows that the speedup is approximately constant with larger data size, which shows the weak scaling property of parallel algorithms.
+It is noteworthy that for very large dataset, the size of the data for each feature is also quite large that it may exceed the memory bandwidth.